 Glue buttons onto the front of the ghost's outfit.
 Cut a circle out of thin cardboard, about 3/4" in diameter larger than the diameter of the film canister, to create the brim of the top hat.
 Paint brim black, let dry.
 Glue film canister onto brim, let dry.
 Glue silk flower onto brim of hat, let dry.
 Once hat is dry, glue it onto the ghost's head.

-Hang in hallway, entranceway, over the fireplace or on the front door.
+Hang in the trees, on the porch, hallway, entranceway, over the fireplace or on the front door.